Feodorov/DB/README.md

 Test
 =====
 Make sure that settings in application.conf are correct (especially path to shard folder).
-Run 4 instances - one client, one master and two shards:
+Run client:
 * java -jar ./target/DB-1.0-SNAPSHOT.jar client
-* java -Xmx512m -jar ./target/DB-1.0-SNAPSHOT.jar master
-* java -Xmx512m -jar ./target/DB-1.0-SNAPSHOT.jar slave 0
-* java -Xmx512m -jar ./target/DB-1.0-SNAPSHOT.jar slave 1
-Then run ./static_sharding_run.sh
+* Then run ./static_sharding_run.sh or ./static_sharding_graceful_shutdown_run.sh - these scripts will create and kill master and slaves automatically